TUM-DSE/doctor-cluster-config/docs/ADD_SERVER.md

 Also make sure IPMI over LAN is enabled in the BMC web interface and Serial over LAN redirection is enabled in the BIOS/firmware setup page (vendor-specific).

+## Prepare for Server Room

+### Update Struktur DB

+- For `$hostname-mgmt`: the `il01_15` mgmt network does not support IPv6 — change the IP from IPv6 to an IPv4 address first, then switch the network from `il01` to `il01_15`.
+- For `$hostname`: switch the network from `il01` to `il01_16` (data network).
+- Update the MAC address for `$hostname` to the SFP NIC's MAC address (replace the onboard NIC MAC used during initial lab setup).

+### Labels

+Ensure hostname labels are attached to the front and back of the server before it goes into the server room.

+### Contact RBG

+Send an email to RBG to request the physical infrastructure for the server room slot.
+Include:

+- Number of power slots needed
+- 1x SFP fiber uplink (data network)
+- 1x CAT ethernet for management/IPMI
+- No redundant SFP links needed
+- Server name and where to find it (normally our HW lab)
+- MAC addresses of the SFP NIC and the mgmt/IPMI NIC
+- Agreed rack location (this should be discussed with RBG before purchasing the server)

 ## Enable NFS

 Once the server is physically installed in the server room and has network access to the NFS server, add the NFS client module to the host config in `hosts/$hostname.nix`: